nextgis/nextgisweb/doc/developer/change.rst

      "id": 1
    }

-In request payload add only change fields.
+In request payload add only changed fields.
 Other fields will stay unchanged.
 Also geom field may be skipped.

 To change features in batch mode use patch request.